 wpeutil reboot

 Boot Windows normally.
-On the Windows login screen (with a list of accounts), press the Win + U keys combination.
+On the Windows login screen (with the list of accounts), press Win + U (or click the Ease of Access/ Accessibility button).

-A command prompt window will open with System privileges.
-To add your account to the local Administrators group, enable the built-in Windows administrator and reset its password, run the commands:
+To add your account to the local Administrators group (for example, user1), enable the built-in Windows administrator and reset its password:

 net localgroup administrators user1 /add